ptcrealitylab/vuforia-spatial-toolbox-userinterface/README.md

 ```

-3) Clone the vuforia-toolbox-server into the bin/data directory of the app and rename the directory to RE-server
+3) Clone the vuforia-spatial-edge-server into the bin/data directory of the app and rename the directory to RE-server

 ```
 cd bin/data
-git clone git@github.com:ptcrealitylab/vuforia-spatial-toolbox-server.git
+git clone git@github.com:ptcrealitylab/vuforia-spatial-edge-server.git
-mv vuforia-spatial-toolbox-server RE-server
+mv vuforia-spatial-edge-server RE-server
 cd RE-server
 ```

-4) Create an addons folder in the RE-server and clone the vuforia-spatial-toolbox-core-addons into that folder.
+4) Create an addons folder in the RE-server and clone the vuforia-spatial-core-addon into that folder.

 ```
-git clone git@github.com:ptcrealitylab/vuforia-spatial-toolbox-core-addons.git
+git clone git@github.com:ptcrealitylab/vuforia-spatial-core-addon.git
 cd ../
 ```

-5) Clone the vuforia-spatial-toolbox-apps into the RE-server and rename the directory to realityframes.
+5) Clone the vuforia-spatial-apps into the RE-server and rename the directory to realityframes.
 Create a .identity folder inside it because the node server can't do that itself when running within the iOS app.

 ```
-git clone git@github.com:ptcrealitylab/vuforia-spatial-toolbox-apps.git
+git clone git@github.com:ptcrealitylab/vuforia-spatial-apps.git
 mv vuforia-spatial-toolbox-apps realityframes
 ```